Category: Family Law

 The breakdown of a marriage is almost always an emotionally taxing experience for both partners.
 While there is the emotion and stress that is usually at the forefront of a separation, there are a multitude of other factors that need to be considered during the process.
 Often, the first issue that needs to be addressed when a long-term relationship deteriorates is how the shared assets of the couple are to be divided.
 One of the many considerations that may arise when this process is occurring is the issue of one party providing spousal maintenance to the other.
 Spousal maintenance is… Continue Reading

 Picture this: A husband and wife separate.
 Six months after separating from her husband, the wife wins $6 million in the lottery.
 The husband claims he should receive part of the lottery win as the funds used to purchase the ticket had been withdrawn from the parties’ joint bank account, and as such, should be included in the property pool.
 Sounds like a great plot for a TV show?
 Unfortunately, the above scenario is not fiction, and are facts taken from the Family Court of Australia case of Eufrosin & Eufrosin.
-Assets Acquired After Separation In Family Law property settlement… Continue Reading
+Key Takeaways The article explains that in family law… Continue Reading

 Who Gets The Children?